 James Corden to leave "The Late Late Show" in 2023

 James Corden is leaving late night.
-"The Late Late Show" host will officially depart the show at the end of the 2023 season, CBS confirmed Thursday.
+In Thursday night's episode, "The Late Late Show" host said he will officially depart the show at the end of the 2023 season.

+"This will be my last year hosting the show," Corden told the audience.
+"When I started this journey, it was always going to be just that.
+It was going to be a journey, an adventure.
+I never saw it as my final destination, you know?
+And I never want this show to overstay its welcome in any way.
+I always want to love making it.
+And I really think in a year from now that will be a good time to move on and see what else might be out there.
+Okay?"

+He said his last season will be full of fun, surprises and "many tears."

 CBS Entertainment President and CEO George Cheeks applauded Corden's "creative genius" and "valuable partnership" in a statement Thursday.